pmitros/cpsd-lottery/docs/schools/mlk.md

 ### Is there homework, and how much in each grade?

 Not in grades JK-2, and that's a change since 2016 or so.
 And in 3rd grade there's optional homework.
-Gotta be honest I don't think my son did them the first couple of months in the term and the teacher didn't think it a problem.
-I am asking my son to start owning his homework more.
+Gotta be honest I don't think my child did them the first couple of months in the term and the teacher didn't think it a problem.
+I am asking my child to start owning his homework more.
 It's not a lot.
-Usually my son can finish the week's homework in a day or two.
+Usually my child can finish the week's homework in a day or two.
 The kids are asked to read everyday which they generally do anyway.

 ### What role does MCAS play in the school and in curriculum design?
 What role does the Common Core play?